iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 For large-scale planned actions or for unplanned events (natural formation)

+recordedAt

+Relationship between Events and Actions by space-time overlap and sharing of participants

 ## The Actions

 An Action can be many things: a sampling event, and observation event, a modelling run, an analytical routine,